-Table 2:Application Details
+Table 2: Application Details

-Development type Development Permit Material Change of Use - Accommodation Building (Temporary Workers Camp) Environmentally Relevant Activity 8 - Chemical Storage Environmentally Relevant Activity 63 - Sewerage Treatment Defined Planning Scheme Use > Accommodation Building means "premises" comprising primarily of "accommodation units" such as motels, boarding-houses, guest-houses, accommodation centres or villages, hostels, unlicensed hotels, nursing homes, serviced rooms, or residential clubs.
+Table 2.
+Application Details Development type Development Permit Material Change of Use - Accommodation Building (Temporary Workers Camp) Environmentally Relevant Activity 8 - Chemical Storage Environmentally Relevant Activity 63 - Sewerage Treatment Defined Planning Scheme Use > Accommodation Building means "premises" comprising primarily of "accommodation units" such as motels, boarding-houses, guest-houses, accommodation centres or villages, hostels, unlicensed hotels, nursing homes, serviced rooms, or residential clubs.
 The term includes dining, laundry and recreation facilities which cater exclusively for the residents of the accommodation building and a manager's office and residence.
 The term does not include a "shop" or "hotel" as herein defined.
-IDAS Process Development Permit Level of Assessment Impact Assessment Proposal Summary The proposal involves the establishment of a temporary construction camp that is intended to accommodate workers involved in the construction of the proposed Carmichael Coal Mine facility.
-The development is comprised of single storey temporary accommodation buildings that are supported by communal mess, office and recreation facilities.
-The development is indented to accommodate a maximum of 510 persons on the site at any one time.
+IDAS Process Development Permit Level of Assessment Impact Assessment Proposal Summary The proposal involves the establishment of a temporary accommodation camp that is intended to accommodate workers involved in the construction of the railway line associated with the proposed Carmichael Coal Mine Project.
+The proposed rail line will travel from the existing QR network just south of Moranbah to the site of the proposed Carmichael Coal Mine approximately 160km to the west.
+The development is indented to accommodate 407 persons and is comprised of single storey temporary accommodation buildings that are supported by communal mess, office and recreation facilities.
 The site will function independently in terms of stormwater and sewerage treatment with water being imported to the site and treated for drinking purposes by an on-site water treatment plant.
-The camp is intended to operate on a temporary basis and will be fully removed once completion of the mine facility is complete.
-The camp is located in what will eventually become the site of the permanent settlement in the future.
-The camp is essential to the construction of the mine facility and ensures that workers are accommodated within close proximity to the mine construction site.
-The isolated nature of the land in which the mine will be situated does not present any reasonable permanent

-accommodations facilities within reasonable distance that can accommodate the required number of workers.

-The accommodation facility is a high standard and will have minimal impacts upon the land which it is proposed to be situated with all potential external impacts being appropriately mitigated.

-The camp is essential in ensuring that the proposed Carmichael Coal mine, which is deemed to be of State Significance, can proceed in a timely manner.
-Should works be required to be accommodated at another location, the economic viability of the construction process could be jeopardised.
+The camp is intended to operate for approximately two (2) years and will be fully removed once completion of the first third of the proposed rail corridor is complete.
+The camp represents the first of three (3) camps that will facilitate the construction of the proposed rail corridor.
+The camp is essential to the construction of the rail corridor and ensures that reasonable travel distances can be achieved for construction workers on a daily basis.
+The isolated nature of the land which the corridor traverses does not present any reasonable permanent accommodation facilities that can accommodate the required number of workers.
+The creation of a temporary camp is therefore the only economically viable option to accommodate workers and facilitate the construction of the rail line.
+The accommodation facility is a high standard and will have minimal impacts upon the land which it is proposed to be situated.
+Once the camp has been removed it is proposed to fully rehabilitate the site to its existing state in terms of vegetation and the camp is not expected to result in any long lasting impacts on the local environment.
+The camp is essential in ensuring that the proposed Carmichael Coal Mine Project, which is deemed to be of State Significance, can proceed in a timely manner.
+Should workers be required to be accommodated within permanent accommodation within an existing centre, the economic viability of the rail corridor construction process and the project as a whole could potentially be jeopardized.
 Referral Agencies No Queensland Government Agencies will be referred this development application as the exemptions provided under Section 37 of the State Development and Public Works Organisation Act 1971 are sought as part of this application.

-Applicant Adani Mining Pty Ltd

-Applicant's Cardno HRP

-Representative Suite 15, 3029 The Boulevard,
+Applicant Adani Mining Pty Ltd Applicant's Representative Cardno HRP Suite 15, 3029 The Boulevard, Emerald Lakes CARRARA QLD 4211 Telephone: (07) 5594 1322

-Emerald Lakes

-CARRARA QLD 4211

-Telephone: (07) 5594 1322

-Facsimile: (07) 5594 1366

-Relevant plan(s) Proposed Camp Layout and Building Plans a dated October 2012 as prepared by Cardno.
+Proposed Camp Layout and Building Plans a dated October 2012 as prepared by Cardno.

 Civil Engineering Drawings dated October 2012 as prepared by Cardno